stephband/midi/README.md

 Adds a convert node to the route.
 Convert changes continuous controller numbers to range 0 - 127 numbers.
-It applies the conversion to a filtered subset of events before sending all events to out.
-Convert options take the same filter types as .filter() does (above), plus the <code>type</code> option for choosing a conversion:
+It applies the conversion to a filtered subset of events.
+Events that are not converted are passed straight through.
+Convert options take the same properties as .filter() does (above), plus the
+<code>type</code> option for choosing a conversion:

     {
         type:    'continuous' - required - the only type available at the moment